andreacolledan/proto-quipper-r/README.md

 Qubit ->[2,0] (Qubit, Qubit)
 ```
 which correctly reflects the idea that `dumbNot` takes as input a qubit and produces a circuit of width 2 (the first annotation on the arrow) which outputs two qubits.
-Note that the second annotation on the arrow tells us that this function does not capture any wires from the surrounding environment.
+The second annotation on the arrow tells us that this function does not capture any wires from the surrounding environment.

 More examples programs can be found in the `examples` folder.

 ## Installing
 Note: Proto-Quipper-R requires [cvc5](https://cvc5.github.io) to be installed and present in your `PATH`.
+You can then install Proto-Quipper-R by running

 ```
 $ git clone https://github.com/andcol/proto-quipper-r